NCAR/comp-pipeline/README.md

     comp.{username}.{machine_name}.cfg

-and edit it for where your data is and what options you want to run with.
+with your username and machine name filled in.
+Edit this file, indicating where your data is and what options you want to run with.

 To run the pipeline, from the installation root directory, do: